amangup/coding-bootcamp/README.md

 The assignments make you extend that quiz app further, and make it full featured enough to be an useful product for people to use.

+### Lecture 12 - Web Apps with user accounts
+We learn to build apps that have user accounts.
+We understand how user sessions work behind the scenes, and learn to implement all flows for management of user details (profile update, password reset, etc.).

+We also understand the basics of security, and learn to implement some ways to make sure our data storage mechanisms and connections are secure.

+There are no separate assignments.
+The tutorial has exercises and that should give you some good experience.

+### Lecture 13 - Testing

+(Upcoming)

+### Final Project

+Specifications for the web app which implements an online ebook reader.

 # Installing Python on your computer

 Follow the instructions below to install Python interpreter and PyCharm Integrated Development Environment on your computer.